Data Management Strategy

 “Consistent data management practices are the key for effective communications, whether to prospects, unsold leads, or customers.”

-This data management chapter will cover the following:
+This data management strategy chapter will cover the following:

 - Data Sources (First, Second, & Third)